 Scope 1 includes any direct greenhouse gas emissions from the company's activities.
 Only site-related emitters are considered here (e.g. facilities, buildings, vehicles).
-At MainFirst, these direct emissions are mainly generated by our own company cars and pool cars.
-For MainFirst with its locations in Germany, Luxembourg and Switzerland, this results in total Scope 1 CO2 emissions of 73.0 t (tonnes) for the year 2022.
+At MainFirst, these direct emissions are mainly generated by our own company cars and pool cars, as well as the energy consumption of the buildings used.
+For MainFirst with its locations in Germany, Luxembourg and Switzerland, this results in total Scope 1 CO2 emissions of 29.0 t for the year 2023 (previous year: 73.0 t).
+The reduction results from significantly lower CO2 emissions due to lower gas consumption in Zurich and greatly reduced vehicle use.

-Scope 2 expands the company's carbon footprint to include indirect CO2 emissions from purchased energy used in the company (e.g. electricity, heat, process steam and cooling).
-These amount to 32.1 t in 2022.
+Scope 2 expands the company's carbon footprint to include indirect $CO_2$ emissions from purchased energy used in the company (e.g. electricity, heat, process steam and cooling).
+These amount to 18.2 t in 2023 (previous year: 32.0 t).
+The reduction was due to the electricity provider's lower $CO_2$ emissions in electricity production.

 The overall consideration of Scope 3 emissions also includes upstream and downstream processes of the company's own business activities.
+The upstream Scope

-The downstream Scope 3 emissions include greenhouse gases caused by commuters and business travel.
-These amounted to 31.7 t in 2022.
-Mainly due to the Luxembourg location, a relatively high value was recorded again in 2022 at 150.000 driven km - despite the option of working from home.
+3 emissions include greenhouse gases caused by commuters and business travel.
+These amounted to 42.6 t in 2023 (previous year: 31.7 t).
+Mainly due to the Luxembourg location, a relatively high value was recorded again in 2023 at 227.600 driven km - despite the option of working from home.

-In total, MainFirst has 136.8 t for upstream CO_2 emissions across all locations in 2022.
+In total, MainFirst has 89.7 t (previous year: 136.8 t) of upstream CO2 emissions across all locations in 2023.

 Inherently linked to the business model as asset manager, the highest CO2 emissions were found in the fund investments made by the company.
-Scope 1 and Scope 2 emissions of investments are added proportionately to the company's own carbon footprint and in 2022 amounted to 59,000 t.
+Scope 1 and Scope 2 emissions of investments are added proportionately to the company's own carbon footprint and in 2023 amounted to 45.910 t (previous year: 59.000 t).

 In order to create the greatest possible transparency, MainFirst also calculates the proportional Scope 3 emissions of the companies in which investments are made.
-These downstream processes include the main driver of an asset manager and amounted to 222,000 t in 2022.
+These downstream processes include the main driver of an asset manager and amounted to 151.538 t (previous year: 222.000 t) in 2023.

-For an asset manager like MainFirst, the biggest influence on CO2 emissions comes therefore from the emissions from the investments made; these account for over 99% of the footprint.
+For an asset manager like MainFirst, the biggest influence on $CO_2$ emissions comes therefore from the emissions from the investments made; these account for over 99% of the footprint.